 The Undergraduate Open Scholarship recognizes and supports undergraduate students who are highly qualified academically and awards scholarships to students on a term by term basis.
 No application is required; students who meet eligibility criteria are considered for the Open Scholarship automatically.

-Eligibility is limited to students pursuing a first degree.
+Eligibility is limited to students enrolled in courses at SFU and pursuing a first degree.
 It will expire when your total accumulated units (including transfer units) exceed by 10% the minimum number of units required to complete the degree program in which you are enrolled.

 For example, if your major program requires 120 units to graduate you will become ineligible when your total accumulated credit and transfer credit exceeds 131 units.

 A student holding an ongoing SFU Entrance Scholarship is not eligible for any other University administered scholarship until the entrance scholarship is fully paid out.
 This policy applies to any term in which an entrance scholarship is deferred.

 - successfully completed at least 30 units of courses at SFU.

 - an SFU cumulative grade point average (CGPA) of 3.90 or higher.

 *Before Summer 2024, an SFU CGPA of 3.67 or higher.*

 - a minimum term GPA of 3.50 in the last term of enrollment.